 Once the computer is connected to the Pocket, a service software on the PC can perform all desired functions.
-The Pocket is provided with a CD-ROM with the program "RDR51B.EXE".
+The Pocket is provided with the program "RDR51C.EXE" (Internet).
 Start the program and after some searches and possible notifications the user interface will appear as shown below.